 EB-5 Fifth Preference

 Fifth Preference EB-5 visas are for certain foreign business investors.
-To qualify, a business investor must invest at least $ 100,000.00 ($1 million) in a new commercial enterprise that employs at least 10 full-time United States workers.
+To qualify, a business investor must invest at least $ 100,000.00 ($1 million) in a new commercial enterprise that employs at least ten full-time United States workers.

 Alternatively, the minimum required investment is $500,000 if made in a targeted employment area.
-Targeted employment areas include areas of high unemployment, or rural areas.
+Targeted employment areas include areas of high unemployment or rural areas.

 Entrepreneurs must submit evidence and documentation that they are in the process of investing in a new commercial enterprise and have sustained the investment throughout the 2-year conditional permanent residence period.
 Investors must also submit evidence that they created or will create 10-full-time jobs for qualifying employees.
 More information regarding how our firm can assist with EB-5 visas may be found on its own page.

 Temporary employment-based visas allow individuals to be able to work in the United States for a limited time and in limited job fields.
 This includes employers bringing overseas employees to work in the United States (L-1A & L-1B), and professionals in “specialty occupations,” who may be in short supply in the United States (H-1B).